noiseprotocol/noise_spec/noise.md

       <- e, dhee, s, dhse              <- e, dhee, dhes, s, dhse
       -> s, dhse

-    Noise_XR(s, rs):
-      -> e
-      <- e, dhee
-      -> s, dhse
-      <- s, dhse

 The `Noise_XX` pattern is the most generically useful, since it is efficient and supports mutual authentication and transmission of static public keys.
-The `Noise_XR` pattern is similar to `Noise_XX` but is less efficient, and offers stronger identity-hiding for the responder rather than the initiator.
-(This is similar to the distinction between SIGMA-I and SIGMA-R; see [Section 8.5](#identity-hiding) for more analysis on identity-hiding.)

 All interactive patterns allow some encryption of handshake payloads: